PCS-Poli-USP/USPolis-Admin/README.md

 > We are still working on docs...

 ## How to contribute
 Like the project and want to help us?
 Send a email to uspolis@usp.br and contact us!

-We are be happy to have someone working on our project.
+We will be happy to have someone working on our project.